 The final print function call above references the avar variable within the xyz class and the global avar.

 6.20.2 Avoidance mechanisms for language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.20.5.